TheCandidStartup/TheCandidStartup.github.io/_drafts/one-hundred-posts.md

 # Analytics

 All analytics are from the last 12 months.
 At time of capture, that's 19th August 2023 - 19th August 2024.
-Where relevant I've compared against the previous 12 months, which covers the complete lifetime of the blog.
+Where relevant, I've compared against the previous 12 months, which covers the complete lifetime of the blog.

 # Users